What are aquatic buffer zones?

 - Label specifies three-star low-drift equipment and operating conditions must be used (e.g. 3* nozzles, operating pressure, etc.) up to 30m from any watercourse

-- Within that 30m, compulsory no-spray zones of 6, 12 or 18m may also apply, depending on crop
+- Within that 30m, compulsory no-spray zones of 6, 12 or 18m will also apply, depending on crop

 - A list of accredited low drift equipment can be found at www.pesticides.gov.uk

 How do I know which scheme applies?

 Many product labels still show the older LERAP categories, but more recently authorised products (including those that have been re-registered) could have either the LERAP, interim or DRT scheme on the label.

 Only one buffer zone scheme applies to any product and details will be clearly shown on the label.

 Because the interim and DRT schemes set crop-specific buffer zones, it is possible any one product will have several different buffer zones outlined, so check the label carefully before spraying.